AnyBody/tutorials/The_mechanical_elements/lesson4.md

 hand) directly at the desired position in space and have the elbow and shoulder joints follow implicitly.
 This is where the kinematic measures come into play.
 Let's start off with the model just about where we left in the "Getting Started with AnyScript" tutorial.
-Please {download}`click here to download the necessary file (Measures.any) <Downloads/Measures.any>`, and save it in some working directory on your own hard disk.
+Please {download}`click here to download the necessary files <Downloads/demo.arm2d.zip>`, and save it in some working directory on your own hard disk.

 Let us try initially to create a kinematic measure that will allow us to